itachi2303/itachi2303/README.md

 - 👋 yo, I’m @itachi2303 btw mah name Aliyan khan hehe :)
-- 👀 I’m interested in coding, Data Science, and generative AI.
+- 👀 I’m interested in coding, Data Science, and Generative AI and Agentic AI
 - 🌱 I’m currently learning cloud-applied generative AI engineering
-- 💞️ I’m looking to collaborate on coding and development in Gen AI.
+- 💞️ I’m looking to collaborate on coding and development in Gen AI & Agentic AI.
 - 📫 How to reach me text me on LinkedIn!
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: Am a very boring guy hehe but good at coding!